Spring for Vata-Pitta & Pitta-Vata

 - Though you may not have to be as diligent about avoiding kapha-provoking foods as some, it is best to minimize your exposure to spring foods that aggravate both vata and pitta—things like cranberries, burdock root, raw carrots, corn, raw onion, radishes, turnips, buckwheat, millet, and rye.

-- Keep a watchful eye out for signs of excess vata (gas, bloating, constipation, dry skin), excess pitta (acidity, diarrhea, rash, or sour taste).
+- Keep a watchful eye out for signs of excess vata (gas, bloating, dry skin), excess pitta (acidity, irritability).